-To better serve the demographically and ethnically diverse residents and growing business community of Montgomery County, the County Library Capital Grant Program will provide funding for a redesign for the Silver Spring Branch and the Gaithersburg Branch.
-The Silver Spring Branch will be built within the central business district (CBD) and centrally located for the entire community.
-The site is within walking distance of the Silver Spring Metro Station and on the VANGO route (a public trolley system that services people in the CBD.)
+To better serve the demographically and ethnically diverse residents and growing business community of Montgomery County, the County Library Capital Grant Program provided funding for a redesign for the Gaithersburg Branch.
 The Gaithersburg Branch is the busiest in the county with a circulation of about one million items and about 700,000 visits.
-Renovation of the Gaithersburg library will enhance the community’s library service more than 20 years after the original library was opened to the public.
+Renovation of the Gaithersburg library occurred 20 years after the original library was opened to the public.

 The Children's Area of the Spauldings Branch of the Prince George's County Memorial Library

 Prince George’s County Memorial Library-Spauldings Branch- Capital Grant funds were used to transform the children's area of the Spauldings library.
 Customers can enjoy the delightful and welcoming atmosphere.
 The colorful barn lights up the wall and children can access a special area through a child sized door.